Arnau-webDev/CustomJira-arnauMQ/README.md

 # Next.js CustomJira App
-To start running locally, you will need the database to be running
+To start, you will need the database to be running locally
 ```
 docker-compose up -d
 ```